 CalJOBS is California’s online resource to help job seekers and employers navigate the state’s workforce services by providing comprehensive employment and labor market information for the State of California:

 Job seekers can:

 - Create and upload multiple versions of their résumé tailored to specific jobs or career paths.

 - Customize job searches.

 - Receive notifications of new job openings via text messages and/or email.

-- Search and apply for jobs from an Android or Apple mobile device via the CalJOBSSM mobile app.
+- Search and apply for jobs from an Android or Apple mobile device via the CalJOBS mobile app.

 - Keep their employee search organized.

 - Expand their search to find good candidates for their companies.

 - Contact potential job candidates or receive applications directly through the system.

-There are no fees to use this service and it is available to employers and job seekers seven days a week, 24 hours a day.
+There are no fees to use this service, and it is available to employers and job seekers 7 days a week, 24 hours a day.

 - Toolbox for Job Seekers: This provides job seekers with more information about EDD services.

 - EDD Employer Information page: Find EDD services tailored to businesses in search of qualified workers.

-The California Youth Leadership Forum for Students with Disabilities is designed to build leadership skills and promote career preparation for high school juniors and seniors with disabilities.
+- Youth Leadership Forum: This is designed to build leadership skills and promote career preparation for high school juniors and seniors with disabilities.

-If you are unable to work due to a non-work related illness, injury, or pregnancy, you may be eligible for short-term disability insurance benefits.
+- Disability Insurance: If you are unable to work due to a non-work related illness, injury, or pregnancy, you may be eligible for short-term Disability Insurance (DI) benefits.
 Visit the Options to File for DI Benefits and Options to File for Paid Family Leave (PFL) Benefits for more information.

 - Deaf and Hard of Hearing (DHH) Program: The DHH Workforce Services Sites and the AJCC provide interpretive, job placement, and follow-up services to help you find a job.
 For more information, contact EDD by using the TTY toll free numbers, which will put you in direct contact with a representative for the following programs:

 - Disability Insurance: 1-800-563-2441